Can an airworthiness review certificate (ARC)/recommendation be issued after an airworthiness review with open findings?

 Note: cases 1 and 2 are justified by the fact that such specific maintenance activity is part of the AR and therefore does not require independence between maintenance and the AR.

-- Such maintenance has been released as part of the annual inspection contained in the maintenance programme conducted together with the Airworthiness Review (for ELA1 aircraft not involved in commercial operations).
-Refer to M.A.901(l).
+- Such maintenance has been released as part of the 100-h/annual inspection contained in the maintenance programme conducted together with the Airworthiness Review of the Part-ML aircraft:

-Can the airworthiness review certificate (ARC) of the large aircraft be extended during the extensive maintenance/long term storage?
+Can the airworthiness review certificate (ARC) of the Part-M aircraft be extended during the extensive maintenance/long term storage?

 An ARC extension could be performed as long as: